 - Neat Freak: The game goes into great detail about his daily routine and how obsessive he is over keeping his house clean.

 - Nice Guy: Played with.
-He offers his help cleaning Fuminori's garden since it's stinking, but Fuminori suggests that he pretends to be nice and Fuminori's garden disturbs Yosuke's perfect image of his house.
-However, Yosuke talks with his wife about Fuminori's current situation and they seem to concern about him.
+He offers his help cleaning Fuminori's garden since it's stinking, but Fuminori guesses that he pretends to be nice and Fuminori's garden disturbs Yosuke's perfect image of his house.
+However, Yosuke talks with his wife about Fuminori's current situation and they seem to be concerned about him.
 Then Yosuke goes insane and he loses his nice attitude anyway.

 - Pater Familicide: The results of Saya's brain surgery and going insane.

 - Stuffed into the Fridge: Like Omi, he and his family are dismembered and put in a refridgerator.